kathrinmzl/inside-india/README.md

 #### Best Practices
-The results for the best practices score were mostly the same over all pages.
+The results for the best practices score (81%) were mostly the same over all pages, except the booking page (100%).

 Lighthouse showed the following warning:
 "Use of deprecated APIs - Found an `h1` tag within an `article`, `aside`, `nav`, or `section` which does not have a specified font-size.
 The size of this heading text will be changing in this browser in the near future.“

+Home and tour pages:
 As the `h1` was inside the header element, the use of a section wasn’t neccessary for semantic reasons, so I changed it to a div for all hero images.

+Success page:
+I added a font size for the `h1`, because the section was neccessary here for semantic reasons.
+Unfortunately after this the warning was still there.
+As I was running out of time this warning is left to be solved in the future.

 #### Performance
 The performance was especially bad on the home page, but showed the same warning for all of the pages.
 Lighthouse showed that among others the bad performance was due to high LCP scores caused by large image sizes of the hero images.